nzdavidv/pages/pages/ESXi-laptop-simpler.md

 ```
 ### Deploy GNS3 VM from OVA

-Deploy a virtual machine from an OVF or OVA file
+Deploy a virtual machine from an OVF or OVA file.
+The OVA file is the modified one.. nothing else is changed.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/gns1.png" alt="GNS1" width="600px"></kbd>